salmasumona/python_learning/README.md

 ## Lab 3: The Deployment Budget Optimizer

-The Deployment Budget Optimizer is a Python program designed to estimate the monthly cost of running cloud server instances and determine whether the deployment stays within a specified budget.
+The Deployment Budget Optimizer is a Python program that dynamically figures out the total monthly operational cost of setting up server groups and raises flags if things get too expensive.

 ---